cardillan/mindcode/doc/syntax/SYNTAX.markdown

 Mindcode provides the web application and the command-line compiler for compiling Mindcode into mlog code.
 There are several [optimization levels](SYNTAX-5-OTHER.markdown#option-optimization) available:

 * `none`: completely switches off optimization.
-The only practical use is when you have a suspicion that there's a bug in Mindcode: switching off optimizations and running comparing the results might help pinpoint the problem.
+The only practical use is when you have a suspicion that there's a bug in Mindcode: switching off optimizations and running the resulting code might help pinpoint the problem.
 (In any case, if you suspect a bug in Mindcode, please don't hesitate to [open an issue](https://github.com/cardillan/mindcode/issues/new)-we'll have a look into it.)
 * `basic`: at this level, most optimizations are performed, but some are avoided so that the structure of the compiled program is more understandable.
 Some optimizations (such as loop unrolling) will still modify the resulting mlog code a lot.
 * `advanced`: all standard optimizations are performed.
-* `experimental`: experimental optimizations are kept in a separate category either because they're new and can be easily switched off if there's a bug in them, or because they break backwards compatibility and need to be deactivated until older code is updated to the new standard.
+* `experimental` (the default): experimental optimizations are kept in a separate category either because they're new and can be easily switched off if there's a bug in them, or because they break backwards compatibility and need to be deactivated until older code is updated to the new standard.

-The web application uses `basic` by default, while the command-line compiler uses `advanced`.
-In both it is possible to easily select a different optimization level.

 All examples in this documentation are run on the `basic` level, unless specified otherwise.